heroesofnft/avalanche-dapp-sdks/README.md

 ## Running example dapp

+1. run `yarn bootstrap` from the root of the project
-1. cd into the dapp and yarn start
+2. cd into the dapp and yarn start